Azure/azure-quickstart-templates/mahara-autoscale-cache/README.md

 This value also limits the maximum number of connections, as defined here: https://docs.microsoft.com/en-us/azure/mysql/concepts-limits

 As the Mahara database will handle cron processes as well as the website, any public facing websites with than 10 users will likely require upgrading to 100.
-Once the site reaches 30+ user it will require upgrading to Standard for more compute units.
+Once the site reaches 30+ users it will require upgrading to Standard for more compute units.
 This depends entirely on the individual site.
 As MySQL databases cannot change (or be restored to a different tier) once deployed it is a good idea to slightly overspec your database.

 Standard instances have a minimum storage requirement of 128000MB.
 All database storage, regardless of tier, has a hard upper limit of 1 terrabyte.
 After 128GB you gain additional iops for each GB, so if you're expecting a heavy amount of traffic you will want to oversize your storage.
 The current maximum iops with a 1TB disk is 3000.